tangowithcode/tango_with_django_2/manuscript/chapter3.md

 ## Testing Your Setup

 Let's start by checking that your Python and Django installations are correct for this tutorial.
-To do this, open a new terminal window and issue the following command, which tells you what Python version you have.
+To do this, open a new terminal window, and enter your virtual environment.

+Then issue the following command, which tells you what Python version you have.

 {lang="text",linenos=off}
 	$ python --version

-The response should be something like `2.7.11` or `3.5.1`, but any 2.7.5+ or 3.4+ versions of Python should work fine.
+The response should be something like `3.5.5` or `3.5.1`, but any 3.4+ versions of Python should work fine.
 If you need to upgrade or install Python go to the chapter on [setting up your system](#chapter-system-setup).

-If you are using a virtual environment, then ensure that you have activated it - if you don't remember how go back to our chapter on [virtual environments](#chapter-virtual-environments).
+If you are using a virtual environment, then ensure that you have activated it - if you don't remember how, then go to our chapter on [virtual environments](#chapter-virtual-environments).

 After verifying your Python installation, check your Django installation.
 In your terminal window, run the Python interpreter by issuing the following command.

 {lang="text",linenos=off}
     $ python
-	Python 2.7.10 (default, Jul 14 2015, 19:46:27)
+	Python 3.6.3 (default, Oct  4 2017, 06:09:38)
-	[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin
+	[GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.37)] on darwin
 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>